ZR-Huang/AlgorithmsPractices/README.md

 ## Leetcode

-This folder keeps all the resolution code of [LeetCode](https://leetcode.com/) I wrote, which includes the comprehension of the problems.
+This folder keeps all the solution codes of [LeetCode](https://leetcode.com/) I wrote, which includes the comprehension of the problems.

 The format of file names：The number of the problem in website_the name of problem
 ```